ASFHyP3/hyp3-docs/docs/using-snippet.md

 On Demand products processed by HyP3 can be requested quickly and easily, either by using a web interface or programmatically.
-These services are currently only available for Sentinel-1 datasets.
+These services are currently only available for [Sentinel-1 datasets](sentinel1.md "Sentinel-1 Mission" ){target=_blank}.

 ### Web Access